-- Semester "Voice" information page completely filled out with all requested information - A cumulative Repertoire List (for all semesters of vocal study), updated to reflect the current semester's work, and created using the guidelines distributed in class - Vocal practice logs for the current semester-complete and accurate; instructor will check with individual students on a weekly basis - A list detailing your concert attendance and the concert programs.
-Music Majors must attend minimum six Music Dept. concerts per semester, and may count two HSU concerts in which they are a performer.
-Non Music Majors will attend 3 voice-related concerts during a semester, and may be a participant in one. - Songsheets-one for each song included in your semester repertoire list (Note: Songsheets must be completed before the song is performed in class. - Handouts received in repertoire class and your studio lessons - Translations for all foreign songs included in your semester repertoire list - A written introduction (approx. one minute) for one of the pieces performed during the semester (This will be presented orally both in class when the song is performed, and at the Vocal Showcase during finals week.)
+- Semester "Voice" information page completely filled out with all requested information - A cumulative Repertoire List (for all semesters of vocal study), updated to reflect the current semester's work, and created using the guidelines distributed in class - Vocal practice logs for the current semester-complete and accurate, and in a legible format; instructor will check-in with individual students on a weekly basis to ensure students are benefitting from this part of the learning process.
+Practice logs should reflect a minimum of 2-hours of weekly practice as well as central concepts explored in each lesson. - A list detailing your concert attendance.
+Music Majors must attend minimum 6 Music Dept. concerts per semester, and may count two HSU concerts in which they are a performer.
+Non Music Majors will attend 3 voice-related concerts during a semester, and may be a participant in one.
+It may be possible to include off campus concerts/performance with prior instructor approval. - Songsheets-one for each song included in your semester repertoire list (Note: Songsheets must be completed before the song is performed in class.) - Handouts received in repertoire class and your studio lessons - Translations for all foreign songs included in your semester repertoire list

+• A written introduction (approx. one minute) for one of the pieces performed during the semester (This will be presented orally both in class when the song is performed, and at the Vocal Showcase during finals week.)

-The notebook should reflect one semester's work as an HSU Voice student (with the exception of the cumulative repertoire list), and should be "streamlined" before each End-of-Semester Vocal Showcase program.
+The notebook should reflect one semester's work as an HSU Voice student (with the exception of the cumulative repertoire list).

-The notebook will be due to the individual studio teacher before the End-of-Semester Vocal Showcase performance on an agreed-upon date.
+The notebook will be due to the individual studio teacher before the Vocal Showcase performance on an agreed-upon date.
 Students must turn in a notebook on this day to receive full credit.
 The voice faculty will review the notebook and return it in a timely manner before the Vocal Showcase program with comments and/or suggestions for improvement.
-Students will then bring the notebook to the End-of-semester Vocal Showcase program to receive credit.
+Students will then bring the notebook to the Vocal Showcase program to receive credit.

 It is not permissible to "recycle" memorized material from previous semesters to count toward your repertoire requirements of 4 memorized "new to you" selections.

 In order to receive full credit for the semester's work, you must complete the repertoire requirements each semester.
 In other words, students may only list repertoire in the current semester notebook that you have not been listed as "memorized" in previous semesters.